RCantu92/solidity-interview-responses/README.md

 ([Source](https://docs.soliditylang.org/en/stable/style-guide.html#function-declaration))

-> 59. What is a bonding curve?
+> 56. What is a bonding curve?

 A bonding curve is a mathematical function that connects the supply of a digital asset with its value.
 By implementing a bonding curve formula, the price of a newly issued token changes in response to changes in the token’s supply (as it is bought or sold) (Sources: [one](https://www.linumlabs.com/articles/bonding-curves-the-what-why-and-shapes-behind-it), [two](https://hackernoon.com/what-is-a-bonding-curve-and-how-does-it-affect-token-price))

-> 60. How does safeMint differ from mint in the OpenZeppelin ERC721 implementation?
+> 57. How does `_safeMint` differ from `_mint` in the OpenZeppelin ERC721 implementation?

+TODO - Changed `safeMint` and `mint` to `_safeMint` and `_mint`.
+See if changes needed.
 `mint` mints `tokenId` and transfers it to `to`. `safeMint` mints `tokenId`, transfers it to `to` and checks for `to` acceptance, specifically the implementation of `IERC721Receiver.onERC721Received`.
 (Sources: [one](https://docs.openzeppelin.com/contracts/5.x/api/token/erc721#ERC721), [two](https://docs.openzeppelin.com/contracts/5.x/api/token/erc721#IERC721Receiver-onERC721Received-address-address-uint256-bytes-))

-> 61. What keywords are provided in Solidity to measure time?
+> 58. What keywords are provided in Solidity to measure time?

 Suffixes like `seconds`, `minutes`, `hours`, `days` and `weeks` after literal numbers can be used to specify units of time where seconds are the base unit. ([Source](https://docs.soliditylang.org/en/stable/units-and-global-variables.html#time-units))

-> 62. What is a sandwich attack?
+> 59. What is a sandwich attack?

 A sandwich attack consists of two rapid swaps surrounding a victim’s trade.
 It begins with an innocent trader sending their order to the public mempool, at which point the bot — always searching — spots its opportunity.

 The attack begins with a frontrun, followed up by an attack on the backend of the selected trade, hence the term “sandwich.” ([Source](https://blockworks.co/news/sandwich-attack-mev-ethereum))

-> 63. If a delegatecall is made to a function that reverts, what does the delegatecall do?
+> 60. If a delegatecall is made to a function that reverts, what does the delegatecall do?

 `success` returns `0` if the sub context reverted. ([Source](https://www.evm.codes/?fork=shanghai))

-> 64. What is a gas efficient alternative to multiplying and dividing by a multiple of two?
+> 61. What is a gas efficient alternative to multiplying and dividing by a multiple of two?

 In Solidity, it is often more gas efficient to multiply or divide numbers that are powers of two by shifting their bits, rather than using the multiplication or division operators.
 ([Source](https://www.rareskills.io/post/gas-optimization#viewer-cvebl))

-> 65. How large a uint can be packed with an address in one slot?
+> 62. How large a uint can be packed with an address in one slot?

 From the idea of "slot packing", multiple variables can be packed into a single 32-byte storage slot if combined they take up 32 bytes or less.
 Seeing as how an address is 20 bytes, that leaves 12 bytes (or 96 bits) left for a `uint96` uint to be packed along with it. ([Source](https://noxx.substack.com/p/evm-deep-dives-the-path-to-shadowy-3ea))

-> 66. Which operations give a partial refund of gas?
+> 63. Which operations give a partial refund of gas?

 Setting a storage value to zero refunds you some gas as that key value no longer needs to be stored by the nodes on the network.
 (Sources: [one](https://noxx.substack.com/p/evm-deep-dives-the-path-to-shadowy-3ea), [two]())

-> 67. What is ERC165 used for?
+> 64. What is ERC165 used for?

 ERC-165 is used to confirm a specific contract supports a specific interface.
 This is to ensure a specific function is found in the contract before attempting to invoke it.
 (Sources: [one](https://medium.com/@chiqing/ethereum-standard-erc165-explained-63b54ca0d273), [two](https://docs.openzeppelin.com/contracts/5.x/utilities#introspection))

-> 68. If a proxy makes a delegatecall to A, and A does address(this).balance, whose balance is returned, the proxy's or A?
+> 65. If a proxy makes a delegatecall to A, and A does address(this).balance, whose balance is returned, the proxy's or A?

 If a proxy makes a `DELEGATECALL` to contract _A_, and _A_ uses `address(this).balance`, the balance of the **proxy** is returned. ([Source](https://www.evm.codes/?fork=shanghai))

-> 69. What is a slippage parameter useful for?
+> 66. What is a slippage parameter useful for?

 Slippage tolerances establish a margin of change acceptable to the user beyond price impact.
 As long as the execution price is within the slippage range, e.g., %1, the transaction will be executed.
 If the execution price ends up outside of the accepted slippage range, the transaction will fail, and the swap will not occur. ([Source](https://docs.uniswap.org/concepts/protocol/swaps#slippage))

-> 70. What does ERC721A do to reduce mint costs?
+> 67. What does ERC721A do to reduce mint costs?
 What is the tradeoff?

 Azuki, as part of their implementation of `ERC-721A`, implemented three optimizations.
 One, they removed the "redundant" storage of a token's metadata and other storge, partyly because their tokens are sequentially numbered.
 Two, updating the owner’s balance once per batch mint request, instead of per minted NFT.
 Three, updating the owner data once per batch mint request, instead of per minted NFT. ([Source](https://www.azuki.com/erc721a))

-> 71. Why doesn't Solidity support floating point arithmetic?
+> 68. Why doesn't Solidity support floating point arithmetic?

 Solidity doesn't support floating point arithmetic because it itself doesn't support floating-point or fixed-point data types.
 This can cause unexpected behavior in the smart contract functionality, such as rounding errors or arithmetic overflow and underflow conditions that can manifest itself through a huge loss of funds. ([Source](https://docs.compound.finance/interest-rates/#get-utilization))

-> 72. What is TWAP?
+> 69. What is TWAP?

 _TWAP_, or time weighted average price, is constructed by reading the cumulative price from an ERC20 token pair at the beginning and at the end of the desired interval.
 The difference in this cumulative price can then be divided by the length of the interval to create a TWAP for that period. ([Source](https://docs.uniswap.org/contracts/v2/concepts/core-concepts/oracles))

-> 73. How does Compound Finance calculate utilization?
+> 70. How does Compound Finance calculate utilization?

 The formula for producing the protocol utilization of the base asset is:
 ```